Treat the land with respect and the land in turn will look after you - Taungurung Clans

 Actions for Council are listed under each of these themes along with actions that community members can take to support the implementation of the strategy.

-Council's Environment Officer will consult with the Environment Advisory Committee, local environmental organisations and Taungurung Lands and Water Council to develop a report for Council on the annual implementation of the Environment Strategy.
+Council's Environment Officer consulted with the Environment Advisory Committee, local environment organisations and Taungurung Lands and Water Council to develop a report for Council on the annual implementation of the Environment Strategy.

-Council will report back to the community on the implementation of the environment strategy with respect to the focus areas and the progress towards to the following goals:
+Council reported back to the community on the implementation of the environment strategy with respect to the focus areas and the progress towards to the following goals:

 - Reduce waste to landfill

 - Healthy waterways, wetlands and lakes and access to safe, secure and affordable water supplies

 - Diverse and self-sustaining landscapes that support healthy ecosystems now and into the future

 - Our natural resources and environmental values are not compromised by on-going economic development.

 For further information on any of the above, please contact Council's Environment Officer on 5775 8555.

 There are dedicated community groups within Mansfield Shire who work tirelessly to improve the local environment.
 New members are always welcome!